Stockpile Review 2023 – Should You Give the Gift of Stocks?

 There are two services going on with Stockpile: the brokerage service and the stock gift card service.

 As a broker, Stockpile is very bare-bones.
 In this case, it's much like Robinhood which is geared toward Millennials and offers none of the tools and extra services other stockbrokers provide.
 Also, like Robinhood, you can invest only in stocks and ETFs — there are no mutual funds or options to be found.
-And neither service offers retirement accounts such as IRAs.

 At the end of the day, the stock gift card service is Stockpile’s main hook.
 It's not a competitive standalone broker, but this isn't the point of the service.
 The main benefit is to provide the recipient with a gift that is longer lasting than a toy.
 If the recipient uses the gift card to purchase a fractional share of stock, it could become a gift that continues to grow as the years pass.
 Just be careful since monthly fees can be very expensive for small portfolios.